Snowy Mountains Scheme: Construction

 The project used Australia's first transistorised computer; one of the first in the world.
 Called 'Snowcom', the computer was used from 1960 to 1967.

 At the completion of the project, the Australian Government maintained much of the diverse workforce and established the Snowy Mountains Engineering Corporation (SMEC), which is now an international engineering consultancy company.
 The Scheme is the largest renewable energy generator in mainland Australia and plays an important role in the operation of the National Electricity Market, generating approximately 67% of all renewable energy in the mainland National Electricity Market.
 The Snowy Scheme's primary function is as a water manager, however under the corporatised model must deliver dollar dividends to the three shareholder governments - the NSW, Commonwealth and Victorian Governments.

 The Scheme also has a significant role in providing security of water flows to the Murray-Darling Basin.
 The Scheme provides approximately 2100 GL of water a year to the Basin, providing additional water for an irrigated agriculture industry worth about A$3 bn per annum, representing more than 40% of the gross value of the nation's agricultural production.

 The Snowy Mountains Hydro-electric Scheme, is one of the most complex integrated water and hydro-electric power schemes in the world and is listed as a "world-class civil engineering project" by the American Society of Civil Engineers.
 The scheme interlocks seven power stations and 16 major dams through 145 km of trans-mountain tunnels and 80 km of aqueducts.
 The history of the Snowy Scheme reveals its important role in building post World War II Australia.

 Sir William Hudson was appointed the first commissioner of the Snowy Mountains Hydroelectric Authority, serving between 1949 and 1967.
 The Commissioner's role was the overall management of the Scheme.
 He represented the Scheme at the highest levels of government, welcomed international scientists and engineers, encouraged scientific and engineering research, as well as attending many social and civic activities.
 Sir William's management style 'stressed cooperation between management and labour and scientific knowledge (facts) over opinion'.

 The Scheme was completed with the official opening of the Tumut 3 Power Station project by the Governor-General of Australia, Sir Paul Hasluck GCMG GCVO KStJ on 21 October 1972.

 Safety

-The Scheme used a number of innovative approaches to all sorts of things during its construction.
-For example all vehicles driven on all parts of the scheme were required to be fitted with seatbelts for driver and front seat passenger; and that these seatbelts were required to be used.
+The scheme used a number of innovative approaches to many things during its construction.
+Notably, all vehicles driven on all parts of the scheme were required to be fitted with seatbelts for driver and front seat passenger; and that these seatbelts were required to be used.

-On 16 April 1958, an elevator at a dam near Cabramurra fell about 400 feet when the cable broke, killing 4 Italian employees of a French construction firm.
+On 16 April 1958, an elevator at Tumut 1 underground power station near Cabramurra fell about 400 feet when the cable broke, killing four Italian employees of a French construction firm.

+The official death toll during construction was 121.